Hor318/New-Computer-Install/README.md

 After you run it the program will prompt for admin credentials and then just follow the on screen prompts (95% automated currently with a couple of confirmation prompts and a computer name change)

 If you would like to compile it yourself you will need to compile the powershell files and dependencies using a .net compiler and then modify the compiled exe's manifest to self elevate.

+*Alternatively you can run the [New Computer Install Downloader.ps1](https://github.com/Hor318/New-Computer-Install/blob/main/New%20Computer%20Install%20Downloader.ps1) to download the latest version and launch it automatically*
 _______________
 ## What does it do?